-Identification of additional constituents of the fetuin-mineral complex.
-Experiments were carried out to assess the possible presence of additional protein components in the fetuin-mineral complex.
-To ensure that only those proteins that are actually associated with the fetuin-mineral complex were identified, the initial pellets formed upon centrifugation of serum from etidronate-treated rats were resuspended in buffer and re-pelleted prior to analysis (c.f.
-Figure 1).
-Figure 5A shows the Coommassie staining pattern obtained when SDS gels were overloaded with the fetuin-mineral complex found in rats treated with the 32mg dose of etidronate.

-In order to identify protein components, the gel electrophoresis step was repeated and the proteins were transferred to a PVDF membrane.
-The proteins identified by N-terminal sequencing of bands cut from this membrane are shown in Figure 5A.
-In addition to the dominant fetuin component, four additional components were consistently seen in the SDS gels carried out on pellet fractions from rats treated with the 32mg etidronate dose: matrix Gla protein, secreted phosphoprotein 24, serum amyloid P component, and prothrombin.
-Platelet factor 4 was also consistently present in SDS gels carried out on pellets formed by centrifugation of serum from different rats but was not seen in pellets formed by centrifugation of heparin plasma from the same animals, which is consistent with the fact that plasma levels of the protein are about 1000 times lower than serum levels (21).
+Identification of Additional Constituents of the Fetuin-Mineral Complex-Experiments were carried out to assess the possible presence of additional protein components in the fetuin-mineral complex.
+To ensure that only those proteins that are actually associated with the fetuin-mineral complex were identified, the initial pellets formed upon centrifugation of serum from etidronate-treated rats were resuspended in buffer and repelleted prior to analysis (cf. Fig. 1).
+Fig. 5A shows the Coommassie staining pattern obtained when SDS gels were overloaded with the fetuin-mineral complex found in rats treated with the 32-mg dose of etidronate.
+To identify protein components, the gel electrophoresis step was repeated, and the proteins were transferred to a PVDF membrane.
+The proteins identified by N-terminal sequencing of bands cut from this membrane are shown in Fig. 5A.
+In addition to the dominant fetuin component, four additional components were consistently seen in the SDS gels carried out on pellet fractions from rats treated with the 32-mg etidronate dose: matrix Gla protein, secreted phosphoprotein 24, serum amyloid P component, and prothrombin.
+Platelet factor 4 was also consistently present in SDS gels carried out on pellets formed by centrifugation of serum from different rats but was not seen in pellets formed by centrifugation of heparin plasma from the same animals, which is consistent with the fact that plasma levels of the protein are $\sim 1000$ times lower than serum levels (21).
 Hemoglobin was detected in some pellets but not others; the samples that contained hemoglobin consistently had a small red component at the bottom of the pellet, which suggests that these samples may have had some erythrocyte contamination.
-Addition of EDTA to serum prior to centrifugation eliminated all bands associated with the fetuin-mineral complex (data not shown).
+The addition of EDTA to serum prior to centrifugation eliminated all bands associated with the fetuin-mineral complex (data not shown).